composify-js/composify/packages/docs/pages/docs/catalog/index.md

 ## Group components

-You can organize components in the editor's library by assigning them a category.
-Components with the same category will appear grouped together.
+You can organize components in the editor by assigning them a `category`.
+Components with the same category will appear grouped together in the library panel.

 ```tsx
 Catalog.register('HeroBanner', {